moisesjurad0/docker-python-chromium/README.md

 # docker-python-chromium

-Python image with Chromium and Chromium Chromedriver to be used with Selenium
+Python image with Chromium and Chromium Chromedriver to be used with Selenium (Selenium NOT included)

 ## Image includes